WendigoApples/untitled/README.md

-# Welcome to AwesomeJavaProject!
+# Welcome to Java interview notes and drills!

 ## About
-This project is the epitome of Java brilliance!
+This project is tools and drills that help me to study for an interview with java.
-Dive into the world of Java excellence and witness the magic unfold.
+Dive into the world of Java excellence and witness the magic unfold 🪰.

 [//]: # (## Features)